Strong Organizations: A Plea

 Why We Need Strong Organizations

-Here’s our challenge for 2014 and beyond: Every single one of the 7+ billion people on the planet need food and a warm place to sleep.
-In earlier times we sustained ourselves from the land and the sea.
-Today there are too many people on the planet for that to be feasible.
+Here’s our challenge: Every single one of the 7+ billion people on the planet need food and a warm place to sleep.
+In earlier times we sustained ourselves alone or in small groups from the land and the sea.
+There are too many people on the planet today for that to be feasible.
+Most of us live in cities now and would find it beyond challenging to support ourselves directly from the land or the sea.

-In response, we have developed complex economies and social structures in which organizations of all sizes produce the goods and services that satisfy the vast array of wants and needs of the members of economy.
+In response to the growing density of our global population, we have developed complex economies and social structures in which organizations of all sizes produce the goods and services that satisfy the vast array of wants and needs of the members of economy.
 On an individual level, our lives have evolved from the pursuit of food and shelter to the pursuit of a livelihood.

 Now, this pursuit of a livelihood is a curious thing.
 We can’t all be entrepreneurs — the goods and services we need are complicated and intricate, requiring large ecosystems and supply chains.

 Nor would we all want to be entrepreneurs.
-Not only do most of us prefer to work on teams larger than one, but the challenges we face require a great many of us to be working together.
+Not only do most of us prefer to work on teams larger than one, but the challenges we face as a civilization require a great many of us to be working together, solving larger problems, having a bigger impact.

-Hence we need more than mom & pop shops and entrepreneurial startups.
+Hence we need more than mom & pop shops, entrepreneurial startups, and a gig-economy.

 And finally, to Sally Blount’s point, we need more than just larger organizations, we need to build stronger and better organizations.

 We need workplaces where people look forward to coming to work rather than places that people dread.
-We need organizations and cultures to be infused with energy and enthusiasm.
+We need teams where everyone is rowing in the same direction, and not with people drilling holes in the boat.
+We need vibrant organizations and cultures, infused with energy and enthusiasm.

 For too long we have accepted dysfunctional organizations as inevitable, as reality, as a cost of doing business.
-Scott Adams and Ricky Gervais have made a fortune lampooning the pointy-haired boss and the insanity of the office.
+Cultural phenomena like Dilbert and The Office made us cringe, then made us laugh, then made a fortune for their creators.

 It Need Not Be This Way

 Organizations can be vibrant.
 They can be places where the energy that each member brings is amplified rather than squelched.
-They can be great places to work.
+We can create great places to work.

-Let’s make 2014 about creating stronger and better organizations.
+Let’s commit to creating stronger and better organizations.
 We all have a role to play.
 Lean in.
 Start by taking a look around at your colleagues.
-Tell yourself that you want work with these people.
-(If this is not the case then you should immediately start looking for another place to work.)
+Tell yourself that you want to work with these people.
+(If this is not the case then you should immediately start looking for another place to work.
+Who you work with is way more important than the work that you do.)
 Wanting to work together is the absolute bedrock of a cohesive team and a vibrant organization.

 Next — and this takes a degree of boldness — verbalize your desire to work together.
 Look someone in the eye and say, “I want to work with you.”
 There is no more powerful way to knit a team together.
 At the start of a meeting, go around the table and have everyone look each other in the eyes and say, “I want to work with you.”
 You’ll be amazed at the results.